The 8 key points of a British education of excellence at Coruña British International School

 The British educational system is one of the most prestigious in the world.
-This is why in recent years there has been a significant increase in the number of students from outside the UK enrolling in British schools and Universities in search of a quality, future-orientated education, such as that provided at Coruña British School.
+This is why in recent years there has been a significant increase in the number of students from outside the UK enrolling in British schools and Universities in search of a quality, future-orientated education, such as that provided at Coruña British International School.

 British education bases its resounding success on eight unwavering values, a foundation that should be kept in mind, as according to the 2013 OECD (Organisation for Economic Co-operation and Development) report, the UK is one of the ten most educated countries in the world.
 In the UK, education is focused on giving every student the tools they need to develop their skills and enhance their learning, giving them the freedom to be creative and, at the same time, the support they need to do their best.
 But how is this done, and how is it achieved?
 Let’s look at 8 key points that make British education stand out:

 The first point is education based on achieving independence and autonomy for pupils.
 The way to achieve self-reliant adults is by nurturing and cementing individual responsibility.
-To achieve this, at Coruña British School we encourage pupils to make their own judgements, based on their own values and principles.
+To achieve this, at Coruña British International School we encourage pupils to make their own judgements, based on their own values and principles.
 We believe that the best driving force for every personal act is born within themselves: their own motivation and curiosity.
 With the help and guidance of their teachers, our students are able to develop the skills necessary to become independent.

 Climate change, socio-economic inequalities, international and mass movements of people, the looming recession and its recovery that will take between two to five years should begin to radically change what is considered the goal of success for this society as a collective.
 In this transformation, education has to play a central role.
-The second point underpinning the British education that we offer at Coruña British School is challenge.
+The second point underpinning the British education that we offer at Coruña British International School is challenge.
 The aim is to create a challenging environment for students to step out of their comfort zone and work beyond it, encouraging the risk of failure, resilience and giving them confidence in the process.
 This is our way of educating so as to be prepared for the uncertain world that lies ahead for our students.

 Open-mindedness is the third pillar of a British school.
 The belief that a great education involves a broad experience, not only academic knowledge but also extra-curricular subjects, creating a rich context of discernment and the conditions for personal exploration.
-Specifically, at Coruña British School we have a multilingual curriculum which emphasises music, creative arts and sport as key elements in the holistic education of our students.
+Specifically, at Coruña British International School we have a multilingual curriculum which emphasises music, creative arts and sport as key elements in the holistic education of our students.